Brow Head is hands-down the ‘wildest’ place that I’ve ever visited in Ireland.

 On the way up, you’re not really looking at the views – you’re just staring ahead, praying that a car doesn’t come over the brow of the hill, forcing you to reverse the whole way back.

 On the way back down Brow Head, you’ve an absolutely magnificent view that opens up in-front of you.
-This is all the more impressive on a stormy day (see above).
+This is all the more impressive on a stormy day.

-You’ll find a singal tower that dates back to 1804 at Brow Head.
+You’ll find a signal tower that dates back to 1804 just up from the parking area.
 It was one of many towers built by in Ireland at the time (during British Rule) as a way of spotting an incoming French invasion.

 If you reach this point on a clear day, you’ll be treated to mighty views of the surrounding area, with everything from Fastnet Lighthouse to Barleycove Beach visible in the distance.